British company claims biggest engine advance since the jet

 They are tight-lipped on exactly how they managed to do it.

-"We are not going to tell you how this works," said the company's chief designer Richard Varvill, who started his career at the military engine division of Rolls-Royce (RR.L).
+"We are not going to tell you how this works," said the company's chief designer Richard Varvill, who started his career at the military engine division of Rolls-Royce.
 "It is our most closely guarded secret."

 The company has deliberately avoided filing patents on its heat exchanger technology to avoid details of how it works - particularly the method for preventing the build-up of frost - becoming public.